 January 1: Solemnity of Mary, Mother of God

-January 6: The Epiphany
+January 6: Solemnity of the Epiphany

 Where Did the Christmas Tree Come From?